mrlasdt/knowledge_note/notes/Operating-System/Threads, Processes & Dispatching.md

 ### Shared State
 + Per-thread state is allocated for each thread, *some state is shared between threads running in the same process or within the operating system kernel*
   + Ex: program code is shared by all threads in a process, although each thread may be executing at a different place within that code.
++ Shared state is use for communicate, coordinate work, and share information among threads.
 ## Thread Life Cycle

 <div style = "text-align:center">